cyclr/docs/pages/connector-authentication/bitrix24.md

 #### Get webhook ID

-In the **Webhook to call REST API** field:

-1. Make a note of the webhook ID.
-This is the random 16 character alphanumeric string that makes up part of the URL.
-For example, if the URL is `https://my.bitrix24instance.co.uk/rest/1/j2zdj8r9h0fdgsb3/` then the webhook ID is `j2zdj8r9h0fdgsb3`.
+In the **Webhook to call REST API** field, make a note of the webhook ID.
+The webhook ID is the random 16 character alphanumeric string that makes up part of the URL.
+For example, if the URL is `https://my.bitrix24instance.co.uk/rest/1/j2zdj8r9h0fdgsb3/`, then the webhook ID is `j2zdj8r9h0fdgsb3`.

 <a name="assign-permissions"></a>